-In accordance with the architectural project as a whole, the public spaces of the gatehouse are open to the landscape (including a winter garden), while the remaining spaces are carved into the slopes of the hillside - as is the case with the Monastery of St. Clare.
-The whole building has been designed to allow for free movement between the reception area and the administrative offices of the visitor’s pavilion.
-Thinking about the whole project was conducted jointly by the Renzo Piano Studio (Renzo Piano Building Workshop [RPBW]) and the the Charitable Association Œuvre Notre-Dame du Haut.
+In accordance with the architectural conception of the Monastery of St. Clare, the public spaces of the gatehouse are open to the landscape and a winter garden, while the remaining spaces are carved into the slopes of the hillside.
+The whole building has been designed as a shared circulation area between the reception area and the administrative offices of the gatehouse.
+The whole task force was consisted of the Renzo Piano Studio (Renzo Piano Building Workshop, RPBW) and the the Association Œuvre Notre-Dame du Haut (AONDH).

 The visitor’s pavilion entrance brings visitors to the heart of the building, in the strict sense as well as figuratively, with a large open fireplace made of concrete.
-Coloured red, the fire warms the visitor’s eye as much as it invites him/her to take time and relax on one of the concrete benches adjacent to the fireplace.
-In Le Corbusier’s phrase: “I wanted to create a place of prayer, silence, peace and inner joy”.
+With Le Corbusier’s sentence: “I wanted to create a place of prayer, silence, peace and inner joy”, Coloured red which warms up the visitor’s eye as much as it invites him/her to take time and relax on one of the concrete benches adjacent to the fireplace.

-The furniture has been designed similarly to that in the Monastery: the tables and chairs being created by the Belgian designer Maarten Van Severen (1956 - 2005), reproduced by Vitra and custom-built as wooden furniture by the Italian company, Riva.
-The red and grey colours enhance the mainly grey colour of the place while the wooden furniture and the winter garden warm the atmosphere of the space.
+The furniture has been designed based on that of the Monastery: the tables and chairs are from the Belgian designer Maarten Van Severen (1956 - 2005), reproduced by Vitra and custom-built wooden furniture by the Italian company, Riva.
+The red and grey colours enhance the main colour of the place while the wooden furniture and the winter garden warm the atmosphere of the space.

-As a dividing line, the fireplace separates two parts of the Renzo Piano building.
+As a point of reference, the fireplace separates two parts of the Renzo Piano building.
 On the one side, a meeting room and an area for relaxation where Le Corbusier’s model of the chapel (made in 1954) and Renzo Piano’s models are on show.
-On the other side there is the reception office and a gift shop, which offers a broad range of books on art and architecture as well as souvenirs and exclusive products reflecting the main themes of the Notre-Dame du Haut hill.
+On the other side there is the reception office and a gift shop, which offers a broad range of books on art and architecture as well as souvenirs and exclusive products reflecting the main themes of the Hill Notre-Dame du Haut.